erikarenhill/pixii-home-hass/README.md

 ## Features

-This integration allows you to monitor various aspects of your Pixii Home energy storage system, including:
+This integration uses the SunSpec standard to monitor various aspects of your Pixii Home energy storage system, including:

 - Current power output
 - Battery state of charge